 Mentees can expect to receive a real-world primer on what it means to be a waterfowler in the 21st century, and receive expert insights on how to enjoy the experience of pursuing our beautiful migratory waterfowl as they partake in the “grand passage” that occurs each fall, as they move south, ahead of the coming winter.
 Mentors report they find great satisfaction in sharing their experience & knowledge with a willing audience, while helping ensure the future of the sport and traditions they hold dear, by introducing another generation of participants, and opening the door for someone who might not have the opportunity to “learn the ropes” in the way that many did in the past, due to our increasingly urbanized populations, changing demographic patterns, and reduced access to places to hunt, even here in our Wisconsin.

-For current information on upcoming Learn to Hunt Waterfowl opportunities, go to the Events page, and search in the months of September and October, as these are the key months for these opportunities.
-If you’re interested in hosting a new Learn to Hunt Waterfowl event, or becoming a mentor on a LTH team, please contact us.
+If you’re interested in hosting a new Learn to Hunt Waterfowl event, or becoming a mentor on a LTH team, please contact us at email@example.com.